Pamela Kyle Crossley: "Qing Studies," "New Qing History" and criticism by Chinese Academy of Social Sciences

-Crossley is noted for her work in what has been called either New Qing History or Qing Studies, which has come under attack by Chinese scholars associated with the Chinese Academy of Social Sciences.
-Crossley pointed out that Manchu language, religion, documents, and customs remained of great importance to the Qing until the middle nineteenth century.
-Her book Orphan Warriors was the first to develop a sustained critique of conventional assumptions of "sinicization."
+Crossley is noted for her work in what has been called either New Qing History or Qing Studies.
+She pointed out that Manchu language, religion, documents, and customs remained of great importance to the Qing until the middle 19th century.
+Her book "Orphan Warriors" was the first to develop a sustained critique of conventional assumptions of "sinicization".
 She agreed that assimilation and acculturation were part of China's history, but considered "sinicization" to be something that historians had imbued with a charismatic quality with no basis in fact.
 She disagreed with earlier scholars that Manchus had been "sinicized", but she did not argue that Manchu culture in modern China was the traditional culture of Manchuria.
 Rather, it was a new culture of individual Manchu communities in China, what she called "the sense of difference that has no outward sign".

 Many historians such as Joanna Waley-Cohen have named Crossley as related to the "New Qing History" school.
 William T. Rowe of Johns Hopkins University describes Crossley as the "pioneer" of these new ways of thinking about Qing history.
-Earlier, political commentator Charles Horner pointed to Crossley as one of the most important current historians in the reconceptualization of the Qing period and its significance, which he did not refer to as "New Qing History.".
+Earlier, political commentator Charles Horner pointed to Crossley as one of the most important current historians in the reconceptualization of the Qing period and its significance, which he did not refer to as "New Qing History".
+Crossley was however critiqued by some Chinese scholars including those from the Chinese Academy of Social Sciences for some of her work.

 In publications in Korea and China since 2008 Crossley has written that there are two trends that are often conflated, one a "Manchu-centered" school and another group who view the Qing empire as a "historical object" in its own right (not only a phase in Chinese history).
 She criticized the "Manchu-centered" school for romanticism and relying on disproved theories about "Altaic" language, culture and history.
 She also argued that the analyses used by the group called "New Qing Historians" by Waley-Cohen and later popular with Chinese historians were various and conflicting, and that "New Qing History" as a "school" could not reasonably be extended beyond the small group who actually called themselves writers of "New Qing History."
 On the other hand, she seems to have included herself in the Qing empire school, which she calls "Qing Studies."
 She sees the Qing empire not as a Manchu empire but as a "simultaneous" system (like many other historical empires) in which the emperor is not subordinate to any single culture.